Sarees_For_The_Upcoming_Bridal_Season_WeaverStory

 Kanjeevaram sarees are also known as Kanchipuram sarees, as they are made in the town of Kanchipuram in the southern state of Tamil Nadu.
 These sarees are made of pure silk and are known for their rich and vibrant colours, as well as their intricate weaving.
 Kanjivaram Sarees s are often adorned with zari work, which is a type of zari that uses metallic thread.
 Discover our varied selection of Kanjivarams, all of which are from the iconic Kanchipuram town -

-Handloom Sky Blue Pure Silk Kanjivaram Saree With Korvai Border
+Red Handloom Pure Silk Checks Bridal Kanjivaram Saree With Pure Zari

 Bandhani Sarees And Dupatta

 Bandhani sarees are made in the western state of Gujarat and are known for their tie-and-dye technique.
 The sarees are tied with thread at various points and then dyed in vibrant colours.
 When the thread is removed, it leaves behind a unique pattern on the saree.
 Bandhani sarees are often made of cotton or silk and are adorned with intricate designs.
-With the WeaverStory’s timeless Bandhej dupattas, your attire will be more opulent -
+With the WeaverStory’s timeless Bandhej bridal dupattas, your attire will be more opulent -

 Chanderi Sarees